 This policy applies to all children, including those with SEND.
 However, we recognise that for some children it will be more difficult to maintain conformity to the school rules and expectations.
-In these cases reasonable adjustments will be made and detailed in a Behaviour Plan to ensure that all staff understand the needs of the pupil and adjust their approach accordingly to best ensure success.
+In these cases reasonable adjustments will be made and detailed in a Behaviour Plan to ensure that all staff understand the needs of the pupil and adjust their approach accordingly to best ensure success. \See Appendix C

-THE DESCALATION AND MANAGEMENT OF dangerous and inappropriate BEHAVIOUR, INCLUDING RESTRAINT
+THE DESCALATION AND MANAGEMENT OF challenging and inappropriate BEHAVIOUR, INCLUDING RESTRAINT

 The staff expect to take a primary role in the initial management of pupil behaviour within the classroom and any situation when they are in a supervisory role.
-In most instances a teacher's usual control and professionalism will be enough to diffuse any problematical situation.
-However, where inappropriate behaviour is likely to escalate or to prove damaging to people or property, staff must intervene to establish control.
+In most instances a teacher's usual strategies will be enough to diffuse any problematical situation, using ordinary de-escalation techniques.
+However, where inappropriate behaviour is likely to escalate or to prove damaging or dangerous to people or property, staff must intervene to ensure safety for pupils and staff as quickly as possible.